kyunbhaii/FastAPI-Project/FastAPI ML /README.md

 **Backend won't start:**
 - Check if port 8000 is already in use
-- Verify `model.pkl` file exists in the directory
+- Verify `model/model.pkl` file exists in the directory
 - Ensure all dependencies are installed
+- Check that all required folders (config, model, schema) are present

 **Frontend can't connect to backend:**
 - Ensure backend is running on port 8000